CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 Action succeeded
 ```

-You can provide a short reason why you are collecting the data (in quotes).
+You can provide a short reason why you are collecting the data.
+If the description contains more than one word, you must enclose the description in quotes.
 A short description is optional.

 ```
 cumulus@switch:~$ nv action schedule system telemetry hft job 2024-07-17 10:00:00 duration 30 profile profile1 ports swp1-swp9 description "bandwidth profiling"